itsGavinLiu/Java/Database/Day 6.md

 The degree of a relationship is the number of entity types that participate(associate) in a relationship.
 By seeing an E-R diagram, we can simply tell the degree of a relationship i.e the number of an entity type that is connected to a relationship is the degree of that relationship.

 We have the following degree of relationships:
-- Unary: both the participating entity type are the same
+- Unary: both the participating entity type are the same.
+Degree = 1
-- Binary:  exactly two entity type participates
+- Binary: exactly two entity type participates.
+Degree = 2.
-- Ternary
+- Ternary: exactly three entity type participates.
+Degree = 3.
-- N-ary
+- N-ary: when ‘n’ number of entities are participating.
+Degree = n.

 ### 1.4 Participation Constraints

 ### 1.5 Database Normalization